Rhyme, Rhythm & Song

 Numeracy

-We regularly sing counting songs, counting forwards and backwards, using fingers as an aid.
+We regularly sing counting songs, counting forwards and backwards, using fingers and puppets as an aid.
 This reinforces young children's counting skills and concept of numbers.

 Imagination